-In much the same way that the macro expander copies properties from a syntax transformer's input to its output (see §11.7 "Syntax Object Properties"), the expander copies certificates from a transformer's input to its output.
-Building on the previous example, the expansion of (go-more) introduces a reference to the unexported y in (go y), and a certificate allows the reference to y.
-As (go y) is expanded to (unchecked-go 8 y), the certificate that allows y is copied over, in addition to the certificate that allows the reference to unchecked-go.
+In much the same way that the macro expander copies properties from a syntax transformer's input to its output (see §11.7 "Syntax Object Properties"), the expander copies dye packs from a transformer's input to its output.
+Building on the previous example, the expansion of (go-more) introduces a reference to the unexported y in (go y), and the expansion result is armed so that y cannot be extracted from the expansion.
+Even if go did not use syntax-protect for its result (perhaps because it does not need to protect unchecked-go after all), the dye pack on (go y) is propagated to the final expansion (unchecked-go 8 y).
+The macro expander uses syntax-rearm to propagate dye packs from a transformer's input to its output.